Pane Control Type

 The Pane control type is used to represent an object within a frame or document window.
 Users can navigate between pane controls and within the contents of the current pane, but cannot navigate between items in different panes.
 Thus, pane controls represent a level of grouping lower than windows or documents, but above individual controls.
 The user navigates between panes by pressing TAB, F6, or CTRL+TAB, depending on the context.

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Pane control type.
-The UI Automation requirements apply to all pane controls, whether Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.
+The UI Automation requirements apply to all pane controls where the UI framework/platform integrates UI Automation support for control types and control patterns.

 This topic contains the following sections.